Summary in 30 seconds

 Optional update checks contact our update server, which sees only your IP address and app version.

 Each event is one row from a fixed list — for example app_started, note_created, search_performed, sync_run_completed, app_error_seen.
-We do not capture free-form strings.
-The schema rejects any dimension that looks like an email address, URL, file path, or raw identifier before the event ever leaves your device.
+Event dimensions are not free-form: the schema rejects any dimension that looks like an email address, URL, file path, or raw identifier before the event ever leaves your device.
+Crash events (app_error_seen) may also carry a short error message and stack frames; both are redacted on your device — emails, tokens, UUIDs, and file paths replaced with placeholders — before upload, and the server re-checks that redaction before storing anything.

 Each event ships with: